How Work Accident Compensation & Mortgage Protection Insurance Work Together

 Posted: November 9, 2017

 If you have been involved in an accident that has led to you having to take time off work, then you might be struggling to afford your mortgage.
-It’s a worrying time, but thankfully there are some things that you can do with specialist legal and insurance support.
+It’s a worrying time, but thankfully there are some things that you can do with specialist legal and insurance support, one of which is getting work accident compensation.

-Your personal injury solicitor can advise on what legal routes to take with regards to getting compensation for time off work which could help, but there’s also another aspect that is often overlooked – payment protection insurance.
+Your personal injury solicitor ** can guide on what legal routes to take regarding getting compensation for time off work, which could help, but there’s also another aspect that is often overlooked – payment protection insurance.

 Payment protection insurance is also known as short term income protection and can gives people the peace of mind in knowing their mortgage will be covered in the event of not being able to work.